francesco-innocenti/Neuro_AI_Papers/README.md

 # Neuro-AI papers 🧠💻
-This is a repository for mostly research papers at the intersection between computational neuroscience and machine learning, a field also known as neuroscience-inspired AI or simply neuro-AI.
-The papers are organised in the following
+This is a repository for research papers at the intersection between computational neuroscience and machine learning, a field also known as neuroscience-inspired AI or simply neuro-AI.
+The papers are organised as follows:
-sections:

 * [Surveys](#Surveys)
 * [Deep learning](#Deep-learning)